ahawkins/cashier/README.md

   end
 end
 ```
 Using the Redis adapter, the same piece of code takes 0.8 seconds, quite the difference :)

+### Plugins
+Cashier is pluggable through callback methods.
+You can write plugins of your own, for example:
+1. Storing URL for each key
+2. invalidating the full page cache URL after a key has been removed.

+At [Gogobot](http://www.gogobot.com) we have a plugin to invalidate the external CDN cache on full pages for logged out users.
+The usage is pretty unlimited.

+If you think we're missing a callback, please do open an issue or be awesome and do it yourself and open a pull request.

 ## Testing